 Tracing the pattern onto the leather and cutting out the pieces

-Trace the outline of the pieces onto the leather and mark the stitching points.
+Trace the outline of the pieces of the pattern onto the leather and mark the stitching points.

 You will need: